armory/docs/content/en/docs/installation/system-requirements.md

 ## Security

 Armory Enterprise needs to be able to assume roles in the accounts that it deploys applications to.
 For example, Armory Enterprise needs the `sts:AssumeRole` permission for AWS.

+Additionally, elevated access (equivalent to the level of **PowerUser** access in AWS) is helpful so that Armory Enterprise can cache data from deployment target accounts and deploy without errors.